aws-solutions-library-samples/sample-s3-rollback-tool/README.md

 * IAM roles for use by the tool.

-The tool outputs manifest files for S3 Batch Operations jobs, in the S3 path referenced in the `Manifests` output:
+The tool outputs manifest files for S3 Batch Operations jobs, in the S3 path referenced in the `Manifests` output, depending on the mode selected:

+### Bucket Rollback mode

 * **Scenario 1**:  Where all versions of a key have last_modified after the desired Point In Time (tD), or the current version at tD was a delete marker, and current version is not a delete marker. **Add a delete marker.**
 * **Scenario 2:**  Keys where there are only delete markers (no new objects) after tD. **These delete markers will be deleted.**